awallner-WallE/RasterMCDA-QGIS_Plugin/README.md

 Prototype, initially developed during a student’s projects at CUAS (Carinthia University of Applied Science).

+This was the first time for me implementing a QGIS Plugin.

 Main source MCDA Theory/Mathematical formulas:
 Malczewski, J. (1999) GIS and Multicriteria Decision Analysis.
 John Wiley and Sons, Inc., New York.